LitiumAB/Education/Developer Education/Tasks/React/README.md

 ## Author listing with react

-All changes in this section are done in folder `\Src\Litium.Accelerator.Mvc\Client\Scripts\`
+All changes in this section are done in folder `\Src\Litium.Accelerator.Mvc\Client\Scripts\`.

-1. Add the actions that we will be working with, initially it is just a _load_-action that triggers a _receive_-action when it completes.
+1. Add the actions that you will be working with, initially it is just a _load_-action that triggers a _receive_-action when it completes.
 Create the file `Actions\Author.action.js` with the code below.
     ```JavaScript
     import { get } from '../Services/http';
     import { catchError } from './Error.action';